Occupied Palestinian Territory and Israel

 In total we work with more than 60 Palestinian and Israeli partner organizations.
 Together we are finding ways to improve the livelihoods and rights of these communities.

 West Bank/East Jerusalem

 We work with farmers and fishermen who are prevented from accessing their livelihoods.
-We supply safe water and sanitation, and run a food-voucher project, which supports the local economy and ensures that families have enough to eat.
-We help local producers improve the quality of their produce and get it to market.
-We help local civil society to advocate for their rights, and have provided emergency aid during military escalations and floods.
+We supply safe water and sanitation, help local producers improve the quality of their produce and get it to market, work with local civil society to advocate for their rights, and have provided emergency aid during military escalations and floods.